diana-hui-yang/cohesity-scripts/nfs/backup-ora-coh-oim/README.md

 ## Backup scripts Description

 The backup scripts can utilize mutiple mount points to backup Oracle databases. backuo-ora-coh-oim.bash uses Oracle incremental merge. backuo-ora-coh-oim.bash should be used with Cohesity snapshot feature as a complete backup solution.
-Both support full, incremental, and archive logs backup options.
-They also supports recvoery catalog.
+It supports full, incremental, and archive logs backup options.
+It also supports recvoery catalog.

 When run the script without any options, it displays the script usage